Tech Expertise to Consider for a Fintech StartupWritten by Nataliia on May 16th, 2017

 Regarding APIs, they facilitate the requests and responses that travel back and forth between users on the front-end and the server(s).
 Integrating the right API’s specifically to achieve your needs and goals will be the job of the developers/development team you choose to cooperate with.

-There are a number to consider, and an expert development team will explain your options and make recommendations, based on the app’s nature.
+There is a number to consider, and an expert development team will explain your options and make recommendations, based on the app’s nature.
 Some might include LDAP, for single sign-in and sign-out on the part of a user – a single username and password will gain access to all functions and sign-out ends all of that access.

 Other common API’s include the following: